Boxxfish/ColBERT-Token-Experiments/README.md

-# ColBERT Independent Study Code Deliverables
-(Formerly IR 2023 Final Project)

-Repo for the ColBERT indepdendent study.
+# Experiments for "Behind the [MASK]: An Analysis of Structural Tokens in ColBERT"

 ## Installation
 Make sure you've cloned the submodules as well.
 Install the environment with the following command: